|

 The world is filled with

-greatly intolerant people unwilling to understand that by virtue of our humanity,
+greatly intolerant people unwilling to understand that our humanity,

 religious conflicts and violence, wars, terrorism, genocide, supposedly